maxmarcon/input_update_behavior/README.md

 # Description

-There's a hidden and a text input in a form, both holding the same value (initially 0)
+There's a hidden and a text input in a form, both bound the same assign called `value` (initially 0)

 The value can be incremented by either clicking on a div or on a button.